-Medellín is strengthening its direct fight against child abuse and commercial exploitation of minors through coordinated actions on the ground and in cooperation with international agencies.
-Mayor Federico Gutiérrez Zuluaga began a work agenda in the United States last Friday, June 6, to Monday, June 9, to hold high-level meetings with the Department of Homeland Security (DHS), the Department of State, and the FBI to advance an international offensive against the crimes of sexual and commercial exploitation of girls, boys, and adolescents (ESCNNA).
+Medellín is strengthening its direct fight against child abuse and the commercial exploitation of minors through coordinated actions on the ground and in cooperation with international agencies.
+Mayor Federico Gutiérrez Zuluaga began a work agenda in the United States last Friday, June 6, through Monday, June 9, to hold high-level meetings with the Department of Homeland Security (DHS), the Department of State, and the FBI to advance an international offensive against the crimes of sexual and commercial exploitation of girls, boys, and adolescents (ESCNNA).

 "We have just held a high-level meeting in the city of Miami with the HSI Agency, with whom we are allied in an articulated manner to fight against the sexual exploitation of girls, boys, and adolescents.
 The goal is to eradicate this deplorable crime.
 The results are already being seen," said Mayor Federico Gutiérrez at the end of the meeting.